- Dry gangrene:

 - Gas produced by Clostridia may produce a crackling sensation when the affected area is pressed.

-- It becomes swollen.
+- It becomes swollen, and blisters may develop.

 - Pain in the affected area is severe.